 Moisture Requirements Moist soil to wet with up to an inch of water above the roots

-Plant these elegant specimens in moist soil in the bog area of your pond or moist soil in your terrestrial garden.
-Plant 2" deep and water well.
+Dwarf White Calla Lilies should be planted in moist soil in the bog area of your pond or moist soil in your terrestrial garden.
+Plant 2 inches deep and water well.
 Keep soil evenly moist and make certain that you water them during long, hot dry spells.
 Make sure you plant these Dwarf White Calla lilies in full sun.
-If you are placing these plants in your pond--place two to three plants in a wide (10-12" or wider) container using moist loam soil, in full sun with up to an inch of water above top of the roots.
+If you are placing these plants in your pond--place two to three plants in a wide (10-12 inch or wider) container using moist loam soil, in full sun with up to an inch of water above top of the roots.
 Dwarf Calla Lilies are considered perennials in the south and may be left in the ground throughout the winter months.
 These plants are considered annuals in the north and bulbs must be lifted and stored before the first frost.
 To overwinter indoors, withhold moisture and allow plants to go dormant, carefully lift plants from the soil, trim away spent foliage, air dry bulbs in a well ventilated location and store bulbs in a cool, dark location over the winter.
 Replant in the spring after all danger of frost has passed.

-Extra Large fabric planters are a nice choice when putting dwarf calla lilies in the pond.
+Extra Large fabric planters are a nice choice when putting Dwarf White Calla Lilies in the pond.
 Place heavy loam soil in the fabric planter and plant two or three dwarf calla lilies in the container and place in an area of the pond where it will receive full sun with up to an inch of water above the roots.
-Fertilize once a month with Waterlily World Fertilizer Tabbs + Humates.
-Simply press two or three fertilizer tabbs into the soil around the roots of your dwarf calla lilies.
+Fertilize once a month with Waterlily World Fertilizer Tabs + Humates.
+Simply press two or three fertilizer tabs into the soil around the roots of your dwarf calla lilies.
 Do this once a month, June through August, for robust plants and best bloom!

 *Another option for storing your calla lily bulbs is to do the following: